Are DUI Checkpoints Legal in Utah?

 Salt Lake City DUI Lawyer

 If you were charged with DUI at a DUI roadblock in Utah, talk to an attorney.
 Many of these cases can be challenged by using procedural rules and police guidelines.
-Salt Lake City criminal defense attorney Darwin Overson offers free consultations on DUI cases.
+Salt Lake City criminal defense lawyer Darwin Overson offers free consultations on DUI cases.
 For your free consultation, call our law offices today at (801) 758-2287.